czy97/SSD_Text_Detection/README.md

 ## Train:
 - You should first download the SynthText data and put the dataset under the data dir
-- bash train.sh(more detail you should explore in train.sh and train.py)
+- bash trainModel.sh(more detail you should explore in trainModel.sh and train.py)

 ## Test
 -python test.py